 Assets measured at fair value on a recurring basis include investments.
 Investments consist of common stock, mutual funds and fixed income securities.
-The fair values of these investments are based on quoted market price and are classified in level 1 of the fair value hierarchy.
+The fair values of these investments are based on quoted market price and are classified in Level 1 of the fair value hierarchy.

 The preceding methods described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although the Organization believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
-The following table set forth by level, within the fair value hierarchy, the Organization's assets at fair value as of December 31, 2021.